ReaVNaiL/LeetCode-Assistant/README.md

 This package contains the code for the Discord bot itself.
 It uses axios for making HTTP requests, discord.js for interacting with Discord, dotenv for managing environment variables, node-cron for scheduling tasks, and pm2 for managing the application process.

+> :warning: **Note**: The bot is using a date system to keep track of daily problems.
+At the time, this is hard coded, eventually I will allow users to set their own problem list, so they can start from the beginning of the list.

+Snapshot of the bot in action:
+- Assigning a daily problem:

+- Generating a random problem:

 ### LeetCode-Api

 This package contains the code for the LeetCode problem generation API.
 It uses axios for making HTTP requests, express for managing the server, express-winston for logging, and webpack for bundling the application.

+> See [API Endpoints](packages/leetcode-api/README.md) for more information on the API.

+> :notebook: **Note**: The API is hosted on Vercel.
+If you wish to host the API yourself, you will need to create a Vercel account and deploy the API to Vercel.
+> Click [here](https://vercel.com/docs) for more information on how to deploy to Vercel.

 ## Usage